ShowPitekkate/appinventor-sources-ewpatton/appinventor/docs/markdown/reference/components/legomindstorms.md

 {:id="Ev3TouchSensor.BluetoothClient" .component} *BluetoothClient*
 : Specifies the BluetoothClient component that should be used for communication.
  **Must be set in the Designer**.

+{:id="Ev3TouchSensor.Name" .text .ro .bo} *Name*
+: Gets the name of the Ev3TouchSensor.

 {:id="Ev3TouchSensor.PressedEventEnabled" .boolean} *PressedEventEnabled*
 : Returns whether the Pressed event should fire when the touch sensor is